Gay rights activists, topless protesters greet Putin

 Putin, a former KGB agent who worked in East Germany in the 1980s and speaks fluent German, denied that the Kremlin was trying to muzzle the NGOs and said Moscow just wanted to monitor the amounts of foreign funding coming into Russia.

-"Regarding the freedom of work of these organisations, it is not limited at all.
+"Regarding the freedom of work of these organizations, it is not limited at all.
 They only have to register."

 Putin said nearly 1 billion dollars had flowed to Russian NGOs in just four months since Moscow approved the new law - a figure swiftly queried by NGOs in Moscow.